-10.2 If Services are unavailable or we need to vary the price due to supplier price increases, tax changes or site errors (for example), following confirmation of your order we shall send you a notification by email and allow you the opportunity to cancel your order if we have not done so ourselves.
+10.2 If Services are unavailable or we need to vary the price due to supplier price increases, tax changes, exchange rate changes or site errors (for example), we will notify you in an addendum on the next invoice issued.

 11.1 We accept payment by credit and debit card only which will be debited on commencement of performance of the Services in question.

 11.2 Time of payment is of the essence.
 Payment is received when we receive it in cleared funds.

 11.3 We will charge you interest and claim debt recovery costs in accordance with the Late Payment of Commercial Debts (Interest) Act 1998 and the Late Payment of Commercial Debts Regulations 2002 on overdue accounts.

 11.4 If you fail to make any payment on the due date then the whole price of all services bought or agreed to be bought by you shall be immediately due and payable without demand and we may cancel any Contract or suspend delivery of our performance or appropriate any payment made by you to such of the Services (or the services supplied under any other contract between us) as we think fit.

 11.5 We are entitled to set off sums owed by us to you against sums owed by you to us.
 You may not deduct any amounts from the price of the Services.